Pulling Mussels (from the Shell): Background

 The lyrics are based on Difford's own experiences.
 Rob Sachs interviewed Difford and wrote that the song "is about a memory he has from his time spent at a British holiday camp in, a budget resort type of place that includes basic accommodations, entertainment, and other facilities."
 Difford came up with the song title "one fine day writing the words in a New York apartment".
+According to critic Chris Woodstra, it is an "observation of the British working class" and "offers a series of detailed snapshots of the different walks of life on a seaside holiday in Leysdown-on-Sea."

 The lines "They do it down on Camber Sands / They do it at Waikiki" refer to a dune system in East Sussex, England, and the Honolulu, Hawaii beach, respectively.
 The phrase "pulling mussels" was created by Difford and refers to the use of fingers to stimulate the female sexual organs.